briuri/advent-of-code/README.md

 This project contains my Advent of Code solutions, written in Java.
 I participated in real-time for 2018-2021, and also did 2015-2017 as practice.

-The top-level of the project can be imported as an Eclipse project.
+The top-level of the project can be imported as an IntelliJ IDEA project.
-Solutions are found under `/src/<year>/` with a package naming convention of `buri.aoc.y<yy>.d<dd>`.
+Solutions are found under `y<year>/src/` with a package naming convention of `buri.aoc.y<yy>.d<dd>`.
 Each Day can be run from a JUnit test harness, colocated in the same source folder as the solution (this reduces the overhead of navigating out to `/src/test/` when competing).